xsdk-project/MathPackagesTraining2023/_lessons/numerical_optimization_tao/lesson.md

 an alternative [``TaoSetObjectiveAndGradientRoutine()``][5] interface to provide TAO a single ``FormFunctionGradient()`` callback that evaluates both at the same time.

-TAO implements several bound-constrained algorithm types that can also solve unconstrained problems when there are no bounds defined in the problem setup.
+TAO implements several bound-constrained algorithm types that also solve unconstrained problems when there are no bounds defined in the problem setup.
 Algorithm types can be changed either via the `TaoSetType()` interface using the solver names given in the first column below, or changed at runtume with the option flag `-tao_type <solver>` using the string arguments given in the second column.